How one detox when they constantly on the go?

 I came here to do absolutely nothing.

 OK – that is a half lie.

 For years I have wanted to come to the Philippines.
 I had already travelled extensively across South East Asia over the years and this was one place that I had still yet to uncover – until now.

 Coming to the Philippines was a detox.
 Sure, to everyone I have seemingly been gallivanting across the world and living the dream.

-‘When is enough enough (with your travels around the world)?’
+‘When is it enough with your travels around the world?’

 ‘When will you stop?’

 True, I have travelled a lot.
 It’s a passion; its an addiction.
 For the most part, I feel like I have become this fearless beast that keeps wanting to power on and see as much as I can of this world of ours.
 The determination hasn’t even reached its peak.
 I’m escaping the realm of living a ’normal’ 9 – 5 life.
 Am I being reckless?
 Behind the scenes I am working on my career (as you can tell by reading this) so no, I don’t think I am.
 I’m sure I’ll come to that phase in my life again eventually where I will be in one place longer than 6 months and not be so restless.
 As for now, I don’t have any commitments to a place or to anyone and I’m pretty damn happy with that.